getCUJO/QoOID/draft-ietf-ippm-qoo.md

 * Timestamp of first sample
 * Duration of the sampling period
 * Number of samples
 * Type of measurement:
   * Cyclic (a sample every Nth ms) - Specify N
   * Bursts (X samples every Nth ms) - Specify X and N
   * Passive (observing traffic and therefore unevenly sampled)

-By requiring the report of these variables, we ensure that the network measurements can be analyzed for precision and confidence.
+By requiring these values, the network measurements can be analyzed for precision and confidence.
+In particular, the simulation study [QoOSimStudy] demonstrates that lower sampling frequencies and short measurement durations can lead to overly optimistic or imprecise QoO scores.

 # Describing Network Requirements
 This work builds upon the work already proposed in the Broadband Forum standard